Cochlear implant recipients are unable to undergo certain medical procedures, should the need for these occur at some later date. These include:

 If a problem with the internal component should occur:

 Static electricity can potentially damage the electrical components of the internal devices or can erase programs saved to the speech processor.

 To prevent static electricity from affecting the speech processor:

 Your audiologist may offer other suggestions to protect your child's speech processor from static electricity.

-Children with cochlear implants can participate in all common childhood activities.
+In general, children with cochlear implants can participate in all common childhood activities with the exceptions of the few listed above.
 The implanted portion of the cochlear implant system is unaffected by running, swimming, or any normal activity.
 Precautions that are recommended to protect the device from trauma and damage include: